create3000/x_ite/docs/_posts/components/NURBS/NurbsSweptSurface.md

 NurbsSweptSurface contains a crossSectionCurve [X3DNurbsControlCurveNode] and a trajectoryCurve [NurbsCurve].

-The NurbsSweptSurface node belongs to the **NURBS** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The NurbsSweptSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy